 There is a $6 per person daily permit fee for fishing on site at Los Vaqueros.

 No, there are no outside boats allowed on the reservoir.
 There are 16-foot and patio electric boat rentals available.
 Find boat rental information on our fees page.

 Yes, there are sodas, snacks and some limited hot microwave food like burritos and hot pockets available only at the Marina.

-The John Muir Interpretive Center at Los Vaqueros is open on Saturdays and Sundays from 9:00 am to 4:00 pm.
+The Los Vaqueros Interpretive Center is open on Saturdays and Sundays from 9:00 am to 4:00 pm.